-Manufacturing is an industry that sees constant changes.
+Manufacturing is an industry that sees constant change.
 CRM is evolving rapidly, too.
-In 2020 CIOs fostering their digitalization strategy are especially focusing on solutions that prove to add measurable value and provide not only an industry fit, but are future-proof players in the market.
+CIOs fostering their digitalization strategy are especially focusing on solutions that add measurable value and provide not only an industry fit, but are future-proof.

-So what are the most significant trends in CRM for manufacturing industries in 2020?
+So what are the most significant trends in CRM in the manufacturing industry?

 1. Holistic view on Partner and Direct Sales Business

-Empower Sales Managers to identify deals at risk and coach their teams on the next steps to increase close rates and speed up cycles.
-Pull quote forecasts by quantity to help improve production capacity utilization and hence keep the costs low to improve margins or simply beat one more competitor.
+It can also empower Sales Managers to identify deals at risk and coach their teams on the next steps to increase close rates and speed up sales cycles.
+Pull quote forecasts by quantity can help improve production capacity utilization and keep costs low to improve margins or simply beat one more competitor.

-With these growth opportunities at hand partners have the right incentive to share their pipeline digitally, the same holds true for direct sales.
+With these growth opportunities on hand, your partners have the right incentive to share their pipeline digitally.
+The same holds true for your direct sales.

-Do you want to experience how our Sales Platform adds measurable value to your manufacturing business?
-Sign up for our free trial!
+Do you want to experience how sales digitalization adds measurable value to your manufacturing business?
+Download our Guide to "Accelerate Manufacturing Sales"!

 2. True End-to-End Mass Customisation

-The Industry 4.0 term ‘Lot size of one’ is everything but new in B2B manufacturing, especially for Manufacturing-as-a-Service businesses.
-However, streamlining and simplifying Configure-to-Order (CTO) and Engineering-to-Order (ETO) business processes remains a hot topic in 2020.
-Business and IT are constantly challenged to improve efficiencies, zero out errors and especially to grow new sales and customer engagement channels.
+The Industry 4.0 term ‘Lot size of one’ is everything but new in B2B manufacturing.
+Especially for Manufacturing-as-a-Service businesses.
+However, streamlining and simplifying Configure-to-Order (CTO) and Engineering-to-Order (ETO) business processes remains a hot topic today.
+Business and IT are constantly challenged to improve efficiencies, zero out errors, and especially, create new sales and customer engagement channels.